Influencers are people with a fairly huge followers count and who have a high influence on their followers.

 2. Identify the right influencers:

 Having defined your goals and KPI’s for influencer marketing, you need to find the right influencers in your niche.
-There are various influencer marketing tools out there that would easily identify the influencers.
+There are various influencer marketing tools out there that would easily identify the influencers and track influencer analytics.

 Take a look at the kind of content they produce and the kind of response they get from people.
 Find out whether the people that have the most interactions with these influencers are the right people for your business.